List of neighbourhoods in Toronto: Scarborough

 The district of Scarborough extends from the east side of Victoria Park Avenue to the eastern limits of Toronto.
 West Rouge was transferred from Pickering to Scarborough in 1974 as part of the establishment of Durham Region.
-It is the largest district by area.
+Scarborough is the largest district by area.

 Many of the neighbourhoods, such as Agincourt, Brown's Corners and Milliken, correspond to former postal villages supporting the then-agrarian township.
 Others are residential subdivisions developed after World War II.
 Others are commercial districts.